Sliding Window Algorithm Code Template

 .

-is greater than 1, it indicates that there are duplicate characters in the window, which does not meet the condition.
-Thus, you should move left
+is greater than 1, it means there are repeated characters in the window.
+Then you need to move left

 to shrink the window.

-The only thing to note is, where should you update the result res
+One thing to pay attention to is: when should you update the result res

 ?
-We want the longest substring without duplicates.
-At which stage can we ensure that the string in the window has no duplicates?
+We want the longest substring without repeating characters.
+At which moment does the window have no repeated characters?

-Alright, this concludes the sliding window algorithm template.
-I hope everyone can understand the underlying concept, remember the algorithm template, and apply it flexibly.
-To recap, when dealing with subarray/substring problems, as long as you can answer the following questions, you can apply the sliding window algorithm:
+That is all for the sliding window algorithm template.
+I hope you can understand the logic, remember the template, and apply it.
+To review, when you face a problem about subarrays or substrings, if you can answer these three questions, you can use the sliding window algorithm:

 When should you expand the window?